tableturn/dymo/README.md

                 on_replace: :delete,
                 unique: true

-Alternativelly, you can simply use the `tags()` macro in your schema declaration, as long as you `use Dymo.Taggable` at the top of your module.
+Alternativelly, you can simply use the `taggable()` macro in your schema declaration, as long as you `use Dymo.Taggable` at the top of your module.
 ```